FatemaKhalid/Repos-Diva/README.md

 ## Libraries used in this project

-* *HttpClientModule:* To make the send API request and receive the response, its benefits:
+* *HttpClientModule:* To send API request and receive the response, its benefits:
    * JSON assumed by default(As the used Github API responds with JSON Data) so no need for mapping
    * Immutable request/response objects
-   * Better support for interceptors as middleware as this helps better error handling in case of more feature
+   * A support for interceptors as middleware as this helps better error handling in case of more features
 * *Angular Material:* To use a range of UI angular material components which are:
   * Cross-browser, and can be utilized to form reusable web components
   * It has an inbuilt responsive pattern so no need for restructure for purpose of responsiveness